-Planned gifts, such as bequests or charitable trusts, can be an advantageous way to provide for a future gift to make a difference for students and programs at RU.
-You can take care of yourself and take care of Radford University.
+Planned gifts, such as bequests or charitable trusts, can be an advantageous way to provide for a future gift to make a difference for students and programs at Radford University.
+You can take care of yourself and take care of Radford.

 Planned giving involves providing for a future gift to Radford University through your financial and estate plans.
 Our university welcomes gifts made through different planned giving arrangements.
 These arrangements can:

 - Provide for you or your loved ones

 - Entitle you to charitable income and/or gift or estate tax deductions

 - Enable you to leave a legacy for Radford University

 You can explore different types of planned gifts and different assets to give.

 Choosing the right planned gift depends on your personal circumstances and financial goals.

 BEQUESTS AND ESTATE PLAN GIFTS

 You may make a bequest or gift through your estate by including a provision in your will or living trust, or by naming Radford University as a beneficiary of a retirement plan or life insurance policy.
 The amount left to the university can be expressed as a dollar amount or as a percentage of the assets to be given.